 A Woman Exposes the Violation of Men’s Rights at the Hands of Family Law

-When Molly Murphy and her husband decide to go through with a painful yet amicable divorce, Molly sets off to see a legal advisor.
+When Molly Murphy RN of London Ontario and her husband decide to go through with a painful yet amicable divorce, Molly sets off to see a legal advisor.
 Little does she know she is about to discover a shocking truth: the government and family law can ruin a man’s life completely.
 As her legal advisor cheerfully explains, Molly will be entitled to child support, payments for other expenses and much more.
 Molly feels herself growing angry and indignant for the millions of men who suffer injustice at the hands of the law for “the good of the children.”

 Winner Take All is an exposé about how the current legal system unfairly favors women when it comes to divorce and child support.
 Murphy draws on the stories of friends and acquaintances to illustrate her point.
 One of her divorced male friends confides, “One day you have a wife, children, and financial security.
 Then, in the blink of an eye, it’s all gone.
 You’re no longer a husband, and the courts effectively strip you of your ability to be a father to your children.
 You struggle to find meaning in your life.
 Everything you cherish and have ever worked for is taken from you.”
 Unfortunately, many men who have gone through a divorce lose their homes, their possessions and even their will to live.

 As Murphy poignantly writes, “Every woman who has ever gone through divorce makes a personal choice.
 They have all had to ask themselves if they would succumb to the greed that lawyers and courts are willing to place at their feet or if they would listen to their conscience–or spiritual compass, as I like to call it–and accept only what they truly need.”

 This book is not just for men.
 If you have an open mind, a desire for change, and intolerance for injustice, Winner Take All is for you.